Tattoo Aftercare

 Moisturizing

 Moisturize your ink by applying a very thin layer of cream 4 times a day.
 We highly recommend specialized tattoo aftercare creams as they contain the right nutrients and vitamins for the healing process.
+Choosing a moisturizer that is easily absorbed by the skin is crucial during hot days because it helps to prevent the moisturizer from melting which can lead to skin irritation, heat rash, and even infection.
 Under no circumstances do not use baby oil, Vaseline, or off-the-shelf moisturizers as they contain harsh chemical additives.
-Do not over-moisturize as your skin.
-In doing so, the dermis will be unable to breathe, take longer to heal, and consequently might affect the look of the art.
+Remember to never over-moisturize your skin (by applying too much cream).
+When the dermis is fully covered, it cannot breathe properly, which can delay the healing process and potentially affect the appearance of the tattoo.
 After the first week, moisturize slightly less, 2-3 times a day depending on your skin type.

 Sensitivity